 There are some RIE professionals that will help train your nanny in basic principles of respectful care as part of home visits and consultations.
 This training is individualized to your family's needs in terms of time spent and the topics discussed.
 I offer one-one-one nanny training on a consulting basis.

 5. The RIE® Foundations Course

-Once your nanny has taken RIE® Nurturing Nanny, you may want to invest in a more in-depth level of training, the a RIE® Foundations Course. .
-These courses are offered regularly in 2 week sessions in Los Angeles and periodically throughout the country and the world.
+Once your nanny has taken RIE® Nurturing Nanny, you may want to invest in a more in-depth level of training, the a RIE® Foundations Course.
+These 60-hour courses are offered regularly in 2 week sessions in Los Angeles and periodically throughout the country and the world.
 The Foundations course provides a complete overview of Magda Gerber's Educaring Approach and is an excellent way to train a top-notch caregiver.